 - Behavioral Expectations.
 Students in the Advanced Math Pathways

 program must maintain the baseline level of work, work productively on an

 independent basis, and refrain from behaviors that are disruptive to

 other students during instruction or independent work times.
 Students who

 cannot meet these expectations will be warned and then will be asked to

 leave if the behavior continues.

 - Instruction.
-Students accepted into the program participate in an
+Students accepted into the program participate in a 60 to 90

-hour-long class every day, either as part of their math block or during a
+minute class every day, either as part of their math block or during a separate

 - Enrichment Opportunities.
 Riverbend Community Math Center invites